 8. Shibataea kumasaca

 Another shrubby, low-growing variety, with stubby, rounded leaves, this one barely even looks like bamboo.
 The casual onlooker might not even realize they were looking at bamboo.
 Ideal for a low hedge, this rarity grows especially dense foliage, with pencil-thin culms that get about 5-7 feet tall.
 Despite its diminutive size, this species is a runner, and it may become invasive if not properly contained.
 Tolerates shady areas and cold hardy down to 5º F.

 9. Yushania anceps “Pitt white”

 Narrow leaves and tall, slender culms give this rare bamboo a most graceful and fountain-like appearance.
 The bluish-green canes get about 15-20 feet tall, but less than an inch thick, and produce a profusion of bountiful foliage.

 Technically, Yushianas have the rhizomes of a clumper, but this one spreads quickly, what we call an “open clumper”.
 Averse to high heat and humidity, this variety prefers a cooler climate and is cold hardy down to around 0º F.

 Bonus Bamboo: Raddiella vanessiae

 Belonging to the unusual Olyraea tribe of herbaceous (non-woody) bamboos, you’re unlikely to find this one anywhere outside of French Guiana.
 R. vanessiae is probably the smallest bamboo species of all, in the size of both its culms and its leaves.
 Native to the savannas of South America, it was only first identified about 15 years ago.
-But unfortunately the fanatical bamboo collectors, nurseries really don’t carry these neotropical, herbaceous species.
+But unfortunately the fanatical bamboo collectors, even specialty nurseries don’t carry these neotropical, herbaceous species.

 If you enjoyed this article about rare and unusual bamboos, please consider sharing the blog post or subscribing to our mailing list.
 You might also be interested in some of the following links: